simon-brooke/youyesyet/README.md

 ## Building this

-This application is built using [Application Description Language](); the intention is that soon Application Description Language will run as a Leiningen plugin, but that does not yet work.
+This application is built using [Application Description Language](https://github.com/simon-brooke/adl/).
+The `adl` pre-processor is run as a prep task to building the `uberjar`, which in turn is preparatory to building the `uberwar`.

-So first you must check out the Application Description Language repository as well as this repository, ideally within a a common directory;

-then:

-    cd adl
-    lein uberjar
-    java -jar target/adl-1.4.4-SNAPSHOT-standalone.jar --path ../youyesyet/ ../youyesyet/youyesyet.adl.xml

 This will generate a large number of the source files required by YouYesYet, **including** the database initialisation scripts.
+These generated source files are not, as a matter of policy, held in the repository.

+### What is auto-generated, and how to override it

+The following files are generated from the master file `youyesyet.adl.xml`:

+* `resources/sql/queries.auto.sql` - [HugSQL](https://www.hugsql.org/) queries for selection, insertion, modification and deletion of records of all entities described in the ADL file.
+* `resources/sql/[application-name].postgres.sql` - [Postgres](https://www.postgresql.org/) database initialisation script including tables for all entities, convenience views for all entities, all necessary link tables and referential integrity constraints.
+* `resources/templates/auto/*.html` - [Selmer](https://github.com/yogthos/Selmer) templates for each form or list list specified in the ADL file (pages are not yet handled).
+* `src/clj/[application-name]/routes/auto.clj` - [Compojure]() routes for each form or list list specified in the ADL file (pages are not yet handled).
+* `src/clj/[application-name]/routes/auto-json.clj` - [Compojure]() routes returning JSON responses for each query generated in `resources/sql/queries.auto.sql`.

+*You are strongly advised never to edit any of these files*.

+* To override any query, add that query to a file `resources/sql/queries.sql`
+* To add additional material (for example reference data) to the database initialisation, add it to a separate file or a family of separate files.
+* To override any template, copy the template file from `resources/templates/auto/` to `resources/templates/` and edit it there.
+* To override any route, write a function of the same name in the namespace `[application-name].routes.manual`.

 ## Getting the database up